jainanuragnitaws/terraform-alarms-mindtickle/README.md

    a. this will ask for two i/p - region and the endpoint email
 6. terraform destroy --auto-approv # to destroy the resources

+TEST Plan -

+1. Go to AWS SQS console and click on "send and Receive Message button" and send 9-10 sample message saying "Hi" and wait for sometime.
+2. This should trigger emails and alerts

 Files Configuration -
 1. Main.tf